PrateekTh/TFS-OTC-Implementation/README.md

 <img src="https://github.com/PrateekTh/TFS-OTC-Implementation/assets/57175545/bf8e4aa6-0730-4c82-98e6-4d6a2758c797" width="200" title="tibia-logo">

-The primary basis for the implementation include TFS & OTC, both of which are Open Source.
+The primary basis for the implementation include TFS & OTC, both of which are Open-Source.
+The main scripting language is `Lua`, with the TFS and OTC themselves being written in `C++`.

 ### The Forgotten Server - v 1.4.2